Hip Dysplasia in Dogs

-The hip is what we call a ‘ball-and-socket joint’.
-For the joint to work well, the ‘ball’ (or head of the femur/thigh bone) and the ‘socket’ (or acetabulum of the pelvis) need to sit together securely.
-This joint sits within a tough fibrous joint capsule and contains a joint fluid lubricant to help reduce friction during movement.
-Additionally, the surface of where the bones meet is also covered by a smooth cartilage.
+The hip is what we call a “ball-and-socket joint” (Figure 1).
+For the joint to work well, the “ball” (or the head of the femur/ thigh bone) and “socket” (or acetabulum of the pelvis) need to sit together securely.
+This joint sits within a tough fibrous joint capsule and contains a joint lubricant to help reduce friction during movement.
+Additionally, the surface of where the bones meet is also covered by smooth cartilage.

 - German Shepherds

 - American Staffordshire Terriers